Grocery Daily Walk and Cleanliness Audit

 -

-No boxes, carts, spills, or other items blocking customer or employee movement.
+No boxes, carts, pallets, spills, or loose debris blocking customer or employee travel paths.

 -

-Check for trash, product residue, dust, and any visible dirt on the sales floor.
+Check for visible dirt, residue, standing water, or sticky spots on the sales floor.

 -